 Which account do I need to trade Internationally

 You can trade on international exchanges with a Trading Account, Trading ISA and/or a SIPP Account.

 United States Dealing

-If you wish to invest in US (United States) stocks and shares, you will need to complete the appropriate Form W-8, depending on your account type.
+If you wish to invest in US (United States) stocks and shares, you will need to complete the appropriate W-8BEN form, which can be found here.